OlgaVT/RNA-Seq_Depth_for_AS/README.md

    -
 6) Figure5: the visualization Jupyter notebook and the input files for Figure 5 in the part 'Comparison of GTEx and TCGA cohorts with the deep-sequenced cohorts'.
 7) Figure 6: the visualization Jupyter notebook and the input files for Figure 6 in the part 'The cost of AS detection in the deep-sequenced cohorts'.
-8) TableS7: the Jupyter notebook and the input files to calculate the amount of novel junctions
 9) Others: TPM.py script for normalizing the raw counts from featureCounts output.